seasid3/seasid3-prin_data_analy/README.md

 - seaborn

 ## *References:*
-As well as writing the source references into each task's python code file (as comments), they are listed below.
+As well as writing the source references into each task's Jupyter notebook markdown cells, they are listed below.
 Please note that ChatGPT links can take several attempts to load.

 Module imports:
 * https://numpy.org/doc/stable/